-Today I am publishing my second annual Integrity Report.
+Today I am publishing my 2016 Integrity Report.

 - What are the core values that drive my life and work?